pfizer-opensource/scikit-digital-health/README.md

 - pytest
 - h5py

-To run the tests, first clone the repository (tests are no longer distributed with the package itself, saving on install/download size).
+All tests are automatically run each time a pull request is issued into the master branch.
+If for some reason you want to run the tests locally, first clone the repository (tests are no longer distributed with the package itself, saving on install/download size).
 Once the repository has been downloaded, make sure `PfyMU` is installed, navigate to the local directory of `PfyMU`, and simply run `pytest`:

 ```shell script
 # clone the repository